Reel Stories Premiere

 7:00 – 9:00 PM

-Spy Hop announces the world premiere of ten new documentary films from Utah teens.
+Spy Hop announces the world premiere of a collection of new documentary films from Utah teens.
 For three weeks, these students are immersed in film, and each finish their own five minute documentary on subjects of their choice.

 REEL Stories, Spy Hop Productions longest running film class, opens up the world of filmmaking to anyone who is interested and passionate about telling their story.
 For almost all of the students, this was their first experience making a film, and the final results are a tribute to their months of hard work.